 MOD B/57A22/2

-5.441B In Cambodia, Lao P.D.R. and Viet Nam, the frequency band 4 800-4 990 MHz, or portions thereof, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
+5.441B In Cambodia, Lao P.D.R., Brazil, [list of countries] and Viet Nam, the frequency band 4 800-4 990 MHz, or portions thereof, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-The use of this frequency band for the implementation of IMT stations is subject to agreement obtained under No. 9.21. with concerned administrations, and IMT stations shall not claim protection from stations of other applications of the mobile service.
-In addition, before an administration brings into use an IMT station in the mobile service, it shall ensure that the power flux-density produced by this station does not exceed −155 dB(W/(m2 · 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
-This criterion is subject to review at WRC-19.
-See Resolution 223 (Rev.WRC-15).
-This identification shall be effective after WRC-19.
-(WRC-15)
+The use of IMT stations is subject to agreement obtained under No. 9.21 from the countries using receiving stations on board of aircrafts in the 4 800-4 825 MHz and 4 835-4 950 MHz and/or stations in fixed service in the frequency band 4800-4990 MHz in accordance to Resolution 223 (Rev.WRC-19).
+See also Resolution 416 (WRC-07).
+(WRC-19)

 Reasons: According to ITU-R documents the 4 800-4 990 MHz band can be used by the aeronautical mobile telemetry systems described in Report ITU-R M.2286 and airborne data links specified in Recommendation ITU-R M.2116.
 Regarding footnote RR No. 5.442, the frequency band 4 825-4 835 MHz cannot be used by aeronautical mobile service stations, except in some countries of Region 2 and Australia, where the band 4 825-4 835 MHz may be used only for aeronautical telemetry in flight testing.
 Additionally, the frequency band 4 950-4 990 MHz is not allocated to aeronautical mobile service at all.